akshayaku612/Electronics/Low Pass Filter Model - COMSOL/README.md

-Modelling an Equal Ripple Microstrip Low-pass Filter using COMSOL.
+Model and simulation of an Equal Ripple Microstrip Low-pass Filter using COMSOL.
 The input parameters for the filter are as follows:

 * Circuit Material - Rogers3
 * Relative Permitivity - 3